rohitr16/air-quality-monitoring/README.md

 ### Deployment

   Once a PR is merged to main , if the builds and test cases are successful, it gets deployed to heroku with a docker container stack.
-  This repo is also configured to be deployed on AWS Elastic Bean Stalk Serber like heroku.
+  This repo is also configured to be deployed on AWS Elastic Bean Stalk Server With a docker env.

 ## External Libraries used